toukokeskisampi-insta/serverless-mcp-proto/results/prompts.md

 All machines can be run only between 07:00 and 22:00.

 Calculate optimal continuous time to run each of these machines today so least amount of electricity is used.

+# Peak prices

+ElectricityTable contains the price of electricity in 15 minute intervals.

+ElectricityTable columns
+- start_date, String, partition key, "YYYY-mm-dd" format
+- start_time, String, sort key, "HH:MM:ss" format
+- price, String, Price of electricity as "euro cents/kWh"

+Example of a working query {"expressionAttributeValues":{":date":"2025-11-12",":end":"22:00:00",":start":"18:00:00"},"keyConditionExpression":"start_date = :date AND start_time BETWEEN :start AND :end","limit":100,"tableName":"ElectricityTable"}

+Use dynamodb-readonly.query-table to fetch the required data.
+Pay close attention on the query syntax and remember to set the keys and values in the "ExpressionAttributeValues" object.

+Today is 2025-11-11

+When does the highest price of electricity occur and how much is it?